yianyue/wrn-angualr/README.md

 git push heroku master
 ```

+Also: `heroku local` to run Heroku app locally.

 ####Explanation:

 Heroku runs the web.js file, which serves the files from the dist folder.
 However, the dist folder does not automatically update to reflect the changes in the app folder. `grunt build` rebuild the dist files from the app files.